reinert/requestor/README.md

 });
 ```

-ℹ️ When using **lambda expressions**, if you want to access the interface than Collection, you need to explicitly declare the type in the signature.
-See:
+ℹ️ When using **lambda expressions**, we must explicitly declare the demanded collection type in
+the signature to access it.
+Check below:

 ```java
 // An ArrayList was requested, but the get method returned a Promise<Collection<Book>>